-Online teaching presents so many unique challenges for educators who are used to the traditional classroom format.
-Aside from having to transition curriculum from in-classroom to online, there is also the challenge of creating an online environment background that is clear, concise, and easy to understand.
-Part of being a competent online teacher has the capacity to be heard clearly by students.
-While standard headset with a microphone may work in some circumstances, having a stand-alone microphone for online teaching can lead to better clarity and understanding between students and teachers.
+Besides having to transition curriculum from in-classroom to online, there is also the challenge of creating an online environment background that is clear, concise, and easy to understand.
+Part of being a competent online teacher is having the capacity to be heard clearly by students.
+While a standard headset with a microphone may work in some circumstances, having a stand-alone microphone for online teaching can better clarity and understanding between students and teachers.
+In this article, we will review the best microphones for online teaching.

 - FIFINE Mini Gooseneck USB Microphone